 TREASURES IN THE MAIL

 Joe once sent me an autographed photo of George Jones (a mutual hero).
 Another time he Fed-Exed me a note, written on a piece of scrap paper in black Magic Marker in my mother's hand reading: "GOL RAM IT.
-PUT THE SEAT DOWN!" (salvaged from the family homestead; pore Mom having been driven to distraction by a lifetime of bathroom-sharing with five sons).
+PUT THE SEAT DOWN!"

 ONE OF MY MANY BOYFRIENDS

 I like to keep my personal life under wraps, but I do think this photo of yours truly with the great William G. of Glendale, California, is worth sharing.